IBSim/VirtualLab/docs/source/structure.rst

 Code Structure
 ==============

-**VirtualLab** contains a number of essential directories needed for running VL simulations:
+**VirtualLab** contains a number of essential directories needed for running simulations:

  * `Scripts`_
  * `Materials`_